 AVERAGE PROCESSING TIME (The goal is 180 days or less.)

-The average processing time of 202 days for fiscal year 2013 would be 164 days if one large rule violation appeal was removed from the calculation.
-The average processing time of 190 days for fiscal year 2014 would be 175 days if one large layoff appeal was removed from the calculation.
+The averge processing time of 201 days for fiscal year 2018 would be 164 days if one discharge appeal from FY 2013 that was held pending judicial verdict was removed from the calculation.

 ADMINISTRATIVE REVIEW